-Have You Considered A Pool Alarm?
+But, Have You Considered A Pool Alarm?

 How Does A Pool Alarm Work?

-These removable, localized type of alarms can also be installed on a pool gate, if the pool area is gated, and can include a code that must be entered before the gate can be unlocked.
+These removable, localized type of alarms can also be installed on a pool gate if the pool area is gated.
+They can also include a code that must be entered before the gate can be unlocked.
 It can also function much like the door alarm, sounding whenever the gate is opened, but on a gate instead.
 This is a great option for a gated area, if you have a gated pool, as it will not sound every time someone exits into the backyard.
 If your pool isn’t gated and you don’t want an alarm sounding each time the door opens, there are new developments in pool alarms that allow for some to be directly in and on the pool.

 What About A Surface Pool Alarm?

 If you are looking for something even more sensitive, there are now pool alarms that submerge into the water and go below the surface of the pool.
-These alarms sense movement in the water that may suggest a disturbance which can be a good option if you are searching for a pool alarm that is permanent and can cannot be removed or destroyed as easily as a door alarm or surface alarm could be.
+These alarms sense movement in the water that may suggest a disturbance.
+They can be a good option if you are searching for a pool alarm that is permanent and cannot be removed or destroyed as easily as a door alarm or surface alarm could be.
 Since surface alarms can be removed from the pool by children, a submerged pool alarm eliminated that possibility.

 The Wristband Pool Alarm Option